Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Introduction

 \section{Introduction}

-Let $k$ be an arbitrary field, $\Lambda$ a finite dimensional $k$-algebra, and $V$ a finitely generated $\Lambda$-module.
-It is natural to inquire if it is possible to lift $V$ over other complete local commutative Noetherian $k$-algebras with residue field $k.$ According to Bleher and Velez \cite[Prop.
-2.1]{bleher2012velez}, if $\Lambda$ is self-injective and the stable endomorphism ring of $V$ is isomorphic to $k,$ then there exists a particular complete local commutative Noetherian $k$-algebra $R(\Lambda, V)$ with residue field $k$ and a particular lift $U(\Lambda, V)$ over this algebra which is universal with respect to all isomorphism classes of lifts of $V$ over all such $k$-algebras.
-The ring $R(\Lambda, V)$ is called the universal deformation ring of $V$ and the the isomorphism class of $U(\Lambda, V)$ is referred to as the universal deformation of $V.$
+Let $k$ be an arbitrary field, $\Lambda$ a finite-dimensional $k$-algebra and $V$ a finitely generated $\Lambda$-module.
+It is natural to wonder if it is possible to lift $V$ to a module for $R\otimes_k \Lambda$, where $R$ is a complete local commutative Noetherian $k$-algebra with residue field $k.$ From Bleher and V{\'e}lez-Marulanda \cite[Proposition 2.1]{bleher2012velez} we know that if $\Lambda$ is self-injective and the stable endomorphism ring of $V$ is isomorphic to $k,$ then there exists a complete local commutative Noetherian $k$-algebra $R(\Lambda, V)$ which is universal in the sense that each lift of $V$ up to such an algebra comes from a unique local homomorphism from $R(\Lambda,V)$.
+That is, if $R$ is a complete local commutative Noetherian $k$-algebra with residue field $k$, the local homomorphisms from $R(\Lambda,V)$ to $R$ parametrize the isomorphism classes of all lifts $V$ up to $R\otimes_k \Lambda$.
+The ring $R(\Lambda, V)$ is the universal deformation ring of $V$, and in the above sense it has much to say about to which algebras $V$ can be lifted.